May 23, 2023

 On Sunday, we walked around Mount Cook6.
 There are a lot of different trails to do with different grades of difficulty.
 This led to a rather eclectic group of people on the main trailhead: everything from white silk skirts to sweatpants and hiking poles.

+The Hooker Valley Track is by far the most popular.
+It's not exactly a hidden gem but it is worth the hype.
+You stroll through green valleys, waterfalls, and marshlands before reaching Mount Cook framed against the horizon.
+Clouds would flirt across the cliff-face but never fully cover it.
 We crossed three swing bridges, each offering a sweeping view of the valley below and the lofty peaks above.
 Despite the crowds at the start, we felt relatively alone once we were there.

 On Monday we went to the Peel Forest and had a more proper outdoors day with the Fern Trail and the Big Tree Walk.
 We sank down in shoe-deep mud, battled back ferns, and faced some rain in-between the tree cover.
 But we also had birds chirping while flying from tree to tree in towering native vines.
 If you get rainy weather, I'd recommend taking a moment in the effort of it all to let a few raindrops fall on your face as you look up towards the sky.